richafnu/Viva/Viva/glint/setup/preview-manage-enable-engage-programs.md

 Once enabled, surveys go live at midnight on the day they're scheduled to go out, in your company’s default time zone.
 Survey invitations are sent according to your delivery window set up on the Communications page.

-1. Select the **vertical ellipses** next to the cycle to be enabled.
+1. Select the **vertical ellipsis** next to the cycle to be enabled.
 2. Select **Enable Survey**.
 3. The **Status indicator** changes to blue.
 If the survey is Live, the Status indicator shows green.